jbuehl/solaredge/README.md

 The inverter is made to connect to semonitor.py instead of the SolarEdge monitoring portal by resolving its hostname (usually prod.solaredge.com) to the IP address of the server running semonitor.py.
-This may be done by connecting the ethernet interface of the inverter to a dedicated ethernet interface on the server running semonitor.py and specifying the -n option which will run a simplified DHCP/DNS server that responds to the inverter on the dedicated interface.
-Alternatively, another DNS server in the network could be made to resolve the address, but how to do that is beyond the scope of this discussion.
+This may be done by connecting the ethernet interface of the inverter to a dedicated ethernet interface on the server running semonitor.py.
+The inverter will attempt to connect to the SolarEdge server using a solaredge.com hostname, so some method of resolving this name to the address of the server running semonitor.py must be implemented.
+Details of how to do this are out of scope of this project.

 In this mode, the inverter will no longer be communicating with the SolarEdge server so monitoring services and firmware updates will no longer be available.

-The encryption key for the inverter must first be obtained and given to semonitor.py using the -k option, or the inverter must be set to unencrypted mode.
-Either way, this requires temporarily connecting via the RS232 interface.

 **Ethernet passive**